 It basically gives Google no reason for your pages to rank high in the rankings.

-To avoid that happen,
+To avoid that happening,

 Always provide your product page’s essential details and what keywords to rank it for.

 With WooCommerce, you will have two places to add product descriptions.

 On the product page, the long description usually appears below the product image or short description.

 And the short description appears (summary type) right below the product title.

 Both short & long product descriptions are essential.